IamKay/100DaysOfCode/README.md

 * Day 60
   > Spent the day looking at code and trying to understand it.
 Its the kind of code i dream of writing but can't understand even a function of it.
 Beginning to think i bit more than i can chew.

+* Day 61
+  > Didn't get a lot of time but whatever time i got, i tried understanding the code, and i'm finally making a lil progress.
+So i will begin the **copying** process from tomorrow.
+40 days to go, i'm lil better